Daris-debloater/win-11-deabloater/README.md

-I am not responsible for anything that happens to your pc including driver loss,unbootable system and etc
+This script is a Windows debloater made for VMs, old PCs, and anyone trying to push Windows down to the lowest number of running processes possible.
+I am not responsible for anything that breaks, glitches, disappears, explodes, or refuses to boot after using it.